How does Russian propaganda work, and what makes it so effective?

 One should also keep in mind that Russian foreign state media outlets are financed by a government whose income largely depends on the international export of oil, gas, and arms.

-For Western critics from a wide variety of political backgrounds, such a programme – for information or even as a platform – is quite attractive.
+For Western critics from a wide variety of political backgrounds, such a programme – for information or even as a platform – may be quite attractive.
 Western media, on the other hand, find themselves in a serious dilemma: should they accept, ignore, or combat Russian-sponsored criticism?

-The alleged Russian social media operations to influence foreign elections, however, remain unproven.
-Moreover, in 2018 a consulting firm tasked by US Congress with the evaluation of these operations was itself caught faking a “Russian botnet” in order to manipulate a US senate election.
+The alleged Russian social media and hacking operations to influence foreign elections, however, remain unproven.
+Moreover, in 2018 a consulting firm tasked by US Congress with investigating these operations was itself caught faking a “Russian botnet” in order to manipulate a US senate election.